 In the dark ages there were no reliable preservation methods for food and drink spoilage and you could only keep a batch of good old homebrew from spoiling for so long.
 The old beer had to be used up before it went bad and to leave space to make the next generation of ale from the years harvest.
 Oktoberfest provided a festival that lasted until the beer was gone.
 The next bath of beer was started at the end of Oktoberfest and was ready in the spring for the next summer’s enjoyment.

 We offer competition that you don’t need to practice for!
-Kids and adults compete in a multitude of different friendly challenges ranging from pie and pretzel eating contests, to hoisting to juggling cats.
+Kids and adults compete in a multitude of different friendly challenges ranging from stein hoisting to dachshund racing to mustache competitions.